-101 Guide: How to choose the right size of restaurant table
+How to choose the right size of table…?

 It is important before choosing the size of your restaurant tables, that you take into consideration table height, customer size, seat numbers and the area between the tables.
 The following factors will help you choose the correct table sizes for your restaurant.

-Restaurant table height plays an important part in your decision making.
-You must be extremely careful to choose restaurant tables at the right height – dining height as standard is 750mm – anything below this (650mm) is classed as bar height and can often be too casual especially if you have a fine dining establishment.
+This plays an important part in your decision making.
+You must be extremely careful to choose restaurant tables at the right height – dining height as standard is 750mm.
+Anything below this (650mm) is classed as bar height and can often be too casual especially if you have a fine dining establishment.
 A standard height 750mm restaurant table comfortably accommodates standard seat height side chairs (470mm).